Compliance, Risk & Resilience Services

 - Data Privacy Officer (DPO) services

-Led by senior cybersecurity leaders with deep defense experience, our Compliance, Risk & Resilience team helps defense contractors develop a practical approach to their DFARS and CMMC obligations, with a methodology that is never one-size-fits-all.
+Led by senior cybersecurity leaders with deep defense experience, our Compliance, Risk & Resilience team helps defense contractors develop a practical approach to their DFARS and upcoming CMMC 2.0 obligations, with a methodology that is never one-size-fits-all.
 We:

 - Document how controlled unclassified information (CUI) enters, moves into, and exits your organization, as a basis for determining if the DFARS/CMMC environment should be enterprise-wide or enclaved.